My Early Computer Days (pre DOS)

 The cards, including the keyboard were connected using 4 ribbon cables, which daisy chained from card to card.
 One cable was for the power distribution, one for the data bus, and two were for the address bus.

-The power supply was a linear supply producing +- 5 volts and +- 15 volts.
-The supply was large and heavy and had a heavy cable to the computer.
+The power supply was a linear supply producing +- 5 volts and +- 12 volts.
+The supply was large and heavy and had a heavy cable to the computer where it attached to a ribbon cable for distribution to the various cards.

 The initial trials of my Sphere were on my workbench.
 Here the keyboard is in the foreground, the CPU and video cards in a rack on the left, the power supply in the center, and my modified TV (with a somewhat rotated image) to the right

 I typed a screen to show my friends that my computer really works!
 The 16 x 32 display only showed upper case characters.
 In my comment about part of the debugger working, that was all I had tried so far.
-It all worked!
+It all worked when I tried it!
+I did figure out the assembler and it worked also.

 I memorialized this event by means of a Polaroid camera.